Same-sex couples updating legal status after abortion ruling | Law-Order

 As a white woman married to a Black transgender man, Robbin Reed of Minneapolis feels particularly vulnerable.
 A decision undermining same-sex marriage or interracial unions would completely upend Reed's life, which includes the couple's 3-month-old child.

-Any attempt to undo gay marriage would begin with a lawsuit, and any possible rollback is years away since no major legal threat is on the horizon, said Cathryn Oakley, senior counsel and state legislative director with the Washington-based Human Rights Campaign, an LGBTQ advocacy organisation.
+Any attempt to undo same-sex marriage would begin with a lawsuit, and any possible rollback is years away since no major legal threat is on the horizon, said Cathryn Oakley, senior counsel and state legislative director with the Washington-based Human Rights Campaign, an LGBTQ advocacy organization.

 “This is definitely a scary moment and people are nervous, but peoples' marriages are still safe,” Oakley said.